pmanca/hubspot-api-wrapper/README.md

 2. company
 3. deal

-An example of calling one of the functions below would then look like this.
+An example of calling one of the functions below would then look like this below while printing the results to the terminal/console.

 	var hubspot = require('hubspot-api-wrapper')